Technology Discovery

 • Relation between microservice and team fact sheet subtypes to capture which team uses a specific microservice.

-• Fields to provide more context to the discovered microservice.
-The following fields are provisioned:
+• Fields that provide more context about discovered microservices:

-1. Repository Status: indicating if the underlying git repository is active or inactive
+• Repository Status: indicates if the underlying git repository is active or inactive

-4. Technology Discovery ID: To document an external ID that uniquely identifies the microservice in an external source (e.g., GitHub).
+• Technology Discovery ID: holds the external ID that uniquely identifies the microservice in an external source (e.g., GitHub).

-5. Is SBOM attached: To indicate whether an SBOM is linked to the fact sheet.
+• Is SBOM attached: to indicate whether an SBOM is linked to the fact sheet.
 The number of SBOM components linked to the fact sheet is shown on the right side pane of the fact sheet.

 🚧

-The fields mentioned above are essential for the functioning of the REST API and should not be deleted.
+The fields mentioned above are essential for the functioning of features and should not be deleted.
 However, you can perform other actions, such as changing their positions on the fact sheet or hiding them, without any issues.

 Fields to Provide More Context to The Discovered Microservice